 Audit Committee.
 Mr. Caldwell, Mr. Lachenauer and Mr. Weisz serve on the Board's Audit Committee.
 The Board's Audit Committee is a standing independent committee with a separate chair.
 The primary function of the Audit Committee is to assist the full Board in fulfilling its oversight responsibilities to shareholders and the investment community relating to fund accounting, reporting practices and the quality and integrity of the financial reports.
-To satisfy these responsibilities, the Audit Committee reviews with the independent auditors, the audit plan and results and recommendations following independent auditors to the full Board, reviews the independence of the independent auditors, reviews the adequacy of the Funds' internal controls and prepares and submits Audit Committee meeting minutes and supporting documentation to the full Board.
+To satisfy these responsibilities, the Audit Committee reviews with the independent auditors, the audit plan and results and recommendations following independent audits, reviews the performance of the independent auditors and recommends engagement or discharge of the auditors to the full Board, reviews the independence of the independent auditors, reviews the adequacy of the Fund's internal controls and prepares and submits Audit Committee meeting minutes and supporting documentation to the full Board.
 During the fiscal year ended March 31, 2023, the Audit Committee meet 4 times.